-Fifa sanctions African nations but no replays
+Fifa sanctions African FA's but no replays

-World Cup 2022: Fifa sanctions six African nations but no replays
+World Cup 2022: Fifa sanctions six African FA's but no replays

 Last updated on .From the section Sport Africa

-Fifa has sanctioned six African nations following March's 2022 World Cup play-off matches but not ordered the replays requested by Algeria and Egypt.
+Fifa has sanctioned six African football associations following March's 2022 World Cup play-off matches but not ordered the replays requested by Algeria and Egypt.

 Instead Senegal, Nigeria and DR Congo have all been ordered to play one match behind closed doors as well as being fined.